gabriel/MPMessagePack/README.md

 MessagePack is an efficient binary serialization format.
 It lets you exchange data among multiple languages like JSON.
 But it's faster and smaller.

+# Included Open Source Libraries

+- [CMP](https://github.com/camgunz/cmp) is a C implementation of the MessagePack serialization format.

 # Swift Package Manager

 ```swift